 ***GSWS 191 Internship for the academic year will only be offered in the fall semester***

-Women's and Gender Studies 191: Internship
+Gender, Sexuality and Women’s Studies 191: Internship

 In this learning experience the interns participate in a reading, discussion, and skills-focused seminar with a GSWS faculty member and other GSWS interns.
 The primary objective of the seminar is to support students in the work they do off-campus, and to give them opportunities to evaluate their internship experiences and relate them to what they have learned in the classroom.
 Assigned readings vary in content and include material pertaining to Gender, Sexuality and Women's Studies in general and to topics of particular interest to the interns.
 Book discussion will focus on topics that reflect broad concerns.